 In many areas, seasonal runs of fish occur in shallow water.
 In areas such as the Chesapeake Bay, striped bass move down rivers each fall, passing through shallow areas on their way out into deeper water.
 During their fall migrations, striped bass feed aggressively in the shallows and can be targeted by trollers.

-By late October, shallow water trolling winds down in the Chesapeake Bay, forcing anglers to into deeper areas in order to catch fish.
+By late fall, shallow water fishing winds down in the Chesapeake Bay, forcing anglers to into deeper areas in order to catch fish.